hyperledger/iroha-2-docs/src/guide/bash.md

 Now let's look at how to properly configure Iroha 2, and especially its **C**ommand-**L**ine **I**nterface client.

-Make sure that you have another terminal tab or window with a running version, using the instructions above.
+Make sure that you have another terminal tab or window open with a running version, using the instructions above.
 You can use this screen to monitor the pipeline events as they are output.